 Multi-Gigabit Edge Capacity to Meet Demand

 The huge demand for bandwidth is a challenge and an opportunity for communications service providers.
-Millimeter-wave wireless technology delivers multi-gigabit speeds needed for virtual office applications, video conferencing and online collaboration.
+Millimeter wave, or mmWave, wireless technology delivers multi-gigabit speeds needed for virtual office applications, video conferencing and online collaboration.

 A multi-mode system can be configured for Point-to-Point (PTP), Point-to-Multipoint (PMP), or efficient mesh modes.
-The solution provides last mile access to subscriber homes, enterprises, and multi-dwelling buildings as well as transport for video surveillance and public Wi-Fi networks.
+Therefore, the solution provides last mile access to subscriber homes, enterprises, and multi-dwelling buildings as well as transport for video surveillance and public Wi-Fi networks.

 Muli-gigabit wireless communications at the edge of the network provide high-speed access to bridge the digital divide in the following applications:

 The 802.11ay Standard

 802.11ay is based on TDMA/TDD channel access with network synchronization.
 This technology is preferred for outdoor fixed wireless applications because the synchronized system reduces interface and maximizes frequency reuse.